 BSP delegations usually comprise of approximately 30 carefully selected senior leaders from business, including both private sector and state-owned companies, and government.
 Ten to fifteen per cent of delegates come from civil society and academia.
 The selection process ensures that unlike other sustainability training programmes, BSP is attended by those who can contribute significantly to the group and will benefit the most from it.

-Leading international companies, such as Shell and Nestlé have integrated BSP into their leadership development programmes.
+Leading international companies such as Nestlé, have integrated BSP into their leadership development programmes.
 These organisations strategically nominate 8–10 senior executives to attend BSP seminars every year, creating knowledge networks and champions in the process.
 Other organisations use the programme to provide strategic context and vision for those responsible for innovation and product markets.
 Many companies use the programme to build the capacity of senior staff who have recently moved to sustainability or resource related roles.